 - Advisathon – Mon/Tue before Thanksgiving

-- FYP Outstanding Student Scholarships – First Year Art & Design majors currently enrolled in First Year Program courses may be nominated by instructors for demonstrating strong work and leadership.
-Students are also encouraged to nominate themselves.
+- FYP Outstanding Student Scholarships – First Year Art & Design declared majors currently enrolled in First Year Program courses may be nominated by instructors for demonstrating strong work and leadership.
+Students are eligible to receive PSOA specific scholarships after filling out the general scholarship application and a supplemental department application (if applicable) by logging in to the Panther Scholarship Portal found on the UWM scholarship page.
+Students must also have a declared major in Art & Design, Dance, Film, Music, or Theatre.
+For more information please read the Panther Portal FAQ.

 - FYP Exhibition – early April, Union Art Gallery